What is Eye Lift Surgery?

 - Abnormal orbital skin pigmentation

-Many of these risks can be prevented through preoperative planning and surgical technique.
+You can prevent many of these risks through preoperative planning and surgical technique.
 The significance of these complications also lessens after appropriate management.

 More severe complications of blepharoplasties include: